ozthe2/Powershell/WorkSpecific/AccountDeprovisioning/README.md

 Followed by:
-Get-FilesNotAccessed -UserType Student -DaysSinceLastAccessed 260 -Verbose To get student files that may have been recently accessed
+Get-FilesNotAccessed -UserType Student -DaysSinceLastAccessed 260 -Verbose To get student deprovisioned files that may have been recently accessed

 Get-FilesNotAccessed -UserType Staff -Verbose
-To get student files that may have been recently accessed
+To get staff deprovisioned files that may have been recently accessed